Fort Lauderdale Motorcycle Accident Lawyer

 Florida is one of the most desirable places to ride a motorcycle.
-It’s also one of the most dangerous.
+It’s also one of the most dangerous, as the motorcycle accident lawyers at our Fort Lauderdale firm understand.

 The National Highway Traffic Safety Administration reports that of the 4,399 motorcyclists killed nationally in one recent year, 467 riders – or 10.6 percent – died on Florida roads.
 That’s despite the fact that Florida makes up just 6 percent of the nation’s population.